 Enrollment at Other Institutions

 Students who have begun their studies at Mount Mercy are expected to complete the remainder of their coursework at the University.
-Exceptions may be granted based on applicable cross-registration agreements, participation in approved study abroad programs, requirements of a major, or special circumstances affecting student progress in the major.
+Exceptions may be granted based on applicable cross-registration agreements, participation in approved study abroad programs, Washington Semester Program at American University*, requirements of a major, or special circumstances affecting student progress in the major.

 Upon course completion, students must request an official transcript documenting the course be sent to the Registrar’s Office at Mount Mercy.
 Note: a minimum of 30 consecutive semester hours must be completed at Mount Mercy immediately preceding graduation.